-Students must be able to acquire a defined level of required information as presented through educational experiences in both basic arts and sciences and clinical sciences.
+Students must be capable of acquiring a defined level of required information as presented through educational experiences in both basic arts and sciences and clinical sciences.
 To achieve the required competencies in the classroom setting, students must perceive, assimilate, and integrate information from a variety of sources.
 These sources include oral presentation, printed material, visual media, and live demonstrations.
-Consequently, students must demonstrate adequate functional use of visual, tactile, auditory and other sensory and perceptual modalities to enable such observations and information acquisition necessary for academic and clinical performance.
+Consequently, students must have the potential to demonstrate adequate functional use of visual, tactile, auditory and other sensory and perceptual modalities to enable such observations and information acquisition necessary for academic and clinical performance.